HP ENVY 6555e Printer Review

 4800 x 1200

 The HP ENVY 6555e is excellent at reproducing small details.
-Fine elements look well-defined and are easily recognizable, like the Tokyo Tower's red metal bars in the sample photo.
+Fine elements appear well-defined and are easily recognizable, as seen in the Tokyo Tower's red metal bars in the sample photo.
 That said, the halftones are somewhat prominent, softening some finer details, and the image's overall contrast could be a little better to further enhance the edges of objects.

 9.5